-For honest and ethical appraisals, trust Salt Lake Appraising
+For honest and ethical appraisals, rely on Salt Lake Appraising Company

-We think of our business as a profession.
-The rigors of becoming a licensed appraiser have increased more than ever in the past.
-That's why it goes without question in this day and age that real estate appraisal can unquestionably be dubbed a profession as opposed to a trade.
-In our field, as with any profession, we must follow strict ethical considerations.
+Appraising is a profession, and appraisers are professionals.
+Requirements to become a licensed appraiser have become more difficult than ever in the past.
+So it goes without question these days that real estate appraisal can definitely be dubbed a profession as opposed to a trade.
+As with any profession we have a strict ethical code.

-The appraiser's primary obligation is to their client.
-Generally, for a regular residential appraisal, the appraiser's client is the lender ordering the appraisal.
-Appraisers are privy to a lot of information, and like an attorney can only discuss many matters with their client.
-As a homeowner, if you desire to review an appraisal report, you normally have to get it from your lender.
-Other obligations also include, numerical accuracy depending on the assignment's nature, acquiring and keeping a certain level of competency and education, and the appraiser must conduct him or herself as a professional.
-Maintaining high ethics and client confidentiality is is what we do everyday at Salt Lake Appraising Company, we take these ethical responsibilities very to heart.
+An appraiser's main obligation is to his or her client.
+Typically, in residential practice, the lender places the order to the appraiser, becoming the appraiser's client.
+Appraisers have rules and regulations they must follow, including keeping many matters private for their clients a homeowner, if you require to review the appraisal document, you generally have to obtain it through your lender.
+Other responsibilities also include, numerical accuracy depending on the assignment's nature, reaching and sustaining a certain level of competency and education, and the appraiser must conduct him or herself as a professional.
+Here at Salt Lake Appraising Company, we take these ethical responsibilities very to heart.

-There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, such as homeowners, both buyers and sellers, or others.
-Those third parties normally are listed in the appraisal assignment itself.
-An appraiser's fiduciary duty is restricted to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the assignment.
+Appraisers will often be required to consider the interests of third parties, including homeowners, buyers and sellers, or others.
+Generally the third parties are clearly defined in the appraisal report.
+An appraiser's fiduciary roll is limited to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the assignment.

 Appraisers also have duties outside of boundaries of clients and others.
-For example, appraisers must backup their work files for at least five years - at Salt Lake Appraising you can rest assured that we abide by that rule.
+For example, appraisers must store their work files for at least five years - something else Salt Lake Appraising Company takes very seriously.

-We meet or beat the industry standards and guidelines set in place for professional behavior.
-We refuse to accept anything less from ourselves.
-We don't do assignments on contingency fees.
-That is, we are not able to agree to do an appraisal report and collect the fee only if the loan closes.
+We demand the highest ethical standards possible from ourselves.
+We never do assignments on contingency fees.
+That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
 Another practice that's restricted is doing assignments on percentage fees.
-That is probably the appraisal industries most important rule, because it would invite appraisal fraud since increasing the value of the home would up the their paycheck.
+That is probably the appraisal industries most important rule, because it would tend to make appraisers inflate the value of homes or properties to increase their fee.
 We don't do that.
-Other unprofessional practices may be defined by state law or professional organizations that the appraiser belongs.
+Other improper practices may be defined by state law or professional organizations that the appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We follow these rules to the letter which means you can be assured we are going above and beyond to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We diligently follow these rules to the letter which means you can be at ease knowing we are doing everything we can to objectively determine the home or property value.

-With Salt Lake Appraising Company, you won't have any doubts that you're receiving 100 percent ethical, professional service.
+With Salt Lake Appraising Company, you won't have any doubts that you're receiving 100 percent ethical, honest service.